-There are many products you can invest in for a better night’s sleep, but if you are often kept awake (or woken up) by light, you might want to consider a sleep mask.
-These masks are designed to create an ideal pitch black sleeping environment regardless of where you are or the time of day, which helps your body produce melatonin and fall into a deep slumber.
-We spoke to experts about the benefits of sleep masks for the sleep-wake cycle, plus used their shopping advice to round up some top-rated options on top of their own recommendations.
+There are a plethora of products you can invest in for a better night’s sleep, like weighted blankets and stuffed animals, the right pillow, highly-rated sheets and more.
+But if you’re often kept awake (or woken up) by light, you may want to consider a sleep mask.
+They’re designed to create a pitch black sleeping environment regardless of where you are or the time of day, which helps your body produce melatonin and fall into a deeper slumber, according to the Sleep Foundation.

 Dr. Seema Khosla, medical director at the North Dakota Center for Sleep, recommended this face mask, noting that it has memory foam padding around the eyes for comfort and breathability.
-The fully adjustable mask also uses an elastic strap, which is less likely to get caught in your hair or disrupt your sleep than a Velcro one, according to experts.
-The mask, which comes in a pack of three, has a 4.5-star average rating from more than 18,100 reviews on Amazon.
+The adjustable mask is secured around your head using an elastic strap, which is less likely to get caught in your hair or disrupt your sleep than a Velcro one, experts said.
+The masks must be hand-washed.
+It comes in packs of three assorted colors including red, purple, blue, black and more.

-Khosla recommended the Hibermate Sleep Mask for especially light sleepers since it blocks both light and sound with integrated, removable ear muffs.
-The mask itself is machine-washable and fits to your head with adjustable elastic bands, Hibermate says.
-According to the brand, the material is hypoallergenic and stays cool during the summer months.
+Khosla recommended the Hibermate Sleep Mask for light sleepers since it blocks out light and sound with integrated, removable ear muffs.
+The mask is machine-washable and fits to your head with adjustable elastic bands, Hibermate says.
+It’s only available in black.

 The Mavogel Cotton Sleep Eye Mask is easily adjustable to fit your face, according to the brand.
 Using the buckles on the elastic strap, you can make the strap anywhere from 19 to 29 inches.
 Mavogel says the mask itself is made up of five layers to pad the eyes and keep light out, and the design includes a nose panel to block out light that might filter in from the bottom of the mask.